sth4ccm/sth4ccm.github.io/index.md

 # Compositional Constructive Metamorphism for Testing Constraint Checking Implementations (Appendix)

-This page contains the detailed mathematical proofs for the paper:
+This page contains the detailed formalization and proofs for the paper:
 *"Compositional Constructive Metamorphism for Testing Constraint Checking Implementations"*

 You can view or download the full proofs here: